 In a moisture-compromised structure, drywall is especially susceptible to damage from exposure to moisture.
-As a material, drywall is very sensitive to moisture.
-Drywall that has been allowed to get too wet can form several different problems, including dissolution and mold growth.
+This is because gypsum, the material drywall is made of, is very sensitive to moisture.
+Drywall that has been allowed to get too wet can experience numerous problems, such as dissolution and mold growth.

 So, how do you detect moisture in drywall?
+And, what is an acceptable amount of drywall moisture content?
 To help you out, we here at Delmhorst Instrument Co. have assembled a short list of the ABC’s of measuring the moisture content of drywall.

 How Wet is “Too Wet?”

 Depending on the RH of the environment in which the drywall is installed, drywall can be considered “moisture-compromised” when its %MC exceeds 1%.